spcourse/python/en/lists/index.md

 # Lists

 A list in Python is a useful way of grouping data so they can be interacted with as a whole.
-This way, calculations can be performed on the entire collection in one go instead of each number individually.
+This way, calculations can be performed on the entire collection in one go instead of on each number individually.

 ## What are lists?